• Skip to primary navigation

 Canned Whole Green Chiles

-Poblano peppers work best in this dish and roasting them bring out a real depth of flavor.
+Poblano peppers work best in this dish, and roasting them brings out a real depth of flavor.

-Make sure you use a good quality seasoning and that your seasoning herbs and powders are fresh.
+Make sure you use good quality seasoning and that your seasoning herbs and powders are fresh.

 Chilies Rellenos

-What makes Mexican food so delicious is a combination of things, but one is the use of complex flavors in sauces.
-This can take time, but produce good results.
+What makes Mexican food so delicious is a combination of things, but one is using complex flavors in sauces.
+This can take time but produce good results.

-Start first by roasting the pablano peppers.
+First, roast the poblano peppers.
 Preheat the oven to broil.
-Place the peppers on a pan and roast until the skin begins to blacken.
+Place the peppers on a baking sheet and roast until the skin blackens.
 Be sure to turn them frequently for an even toast.

-Once the peppers are nice and blackened, remove from the oven and place in a bowl.
+Once the peppers are nice and blackened, remove them from the oven and place them in a bowl.
 Cover with a plate or plastic wrap for a few minutes.
-This step helps steam to loosen the skin.
-You are now able to peel the skin from the pepper, being careful not to break the flesh of the chili.
+This step helps steam loosen the skin.
+You can now peel the skin from the pepper, being careful not to break the flesh of the chili.

 • Spring Asparagus, Pea, Zucchini Soup with Pesto